 Revlon’s “Live Boldly” campaign, which highlights women of different colors, ethnicities, and size, is intended to push women to love themselves and live unapologetically.

 Covergirl had a total makeover with the company’s slogan.
 From “Easy, Breezy, Beautiful” to “I Am What I Make Up.”
 A quintessential campaign for their TruBlend foundations accompanied the rebranding which featured a model with a skin disease called vitiligo.
 Campaigns like this enable other women suffering from different skin conditions to look up to these brands and be more confident of their skin.
 Here’s a video of Amy Deanna in her beautiful self.

 Urban Decay has started to push for unedited make-up photos to remind people what “real” skin looks like.
 Instead of drooling over those atrociously edited photos of skin with invisible pores, wrinkles, blemishes, and moles, Urban Decay’s beauty ads will encourage consumers to accept their skin imperfections.

 There’s no such thing as untarnished beauty.
 Everyone has flaws, and Babor wanted women to hold their heads up high and be proud of their imperfections by launching unedited, unretouched photos of women with varying colors, ages, and sizes.

 CVS Pharmacy’s goal in 2020 is to encourage advertising transparency, especially in the beauty industry.
 A lot of women try to impersonate models in fashion magazines and beauty ads.
 More often than not, it makes them feel disheartened knowing they can never be as close to what those women look like.
 So CVS is now putting a CVS Beauty Mark called “Beauty Unaltered” on photo ads moving forward, trashing heavily edited photo ads.

 Marc Jacobs is also spearheading the diverse and inclusive branding.
 As a result, the company launched its 29-shade foundation line which has every color from white, fair, yellow, beige, medium, deep, dark, and more.
-This video spreads a clear and compelling message: Everyone is beautiful no matter what color they’re in.
+This video spreads a clear and compelling message: Everyone is beautiful no matter what color they have.